FlowModelingControl/data_driven_splashing_model/README.md

-# ???
+# Uncertainty magnification factors for RG splashing model.
 This repository contains a Python implementation of the uncertainty magnification factors (UMFs) presented in ??? for the drop impact splashing model proposed by Riboux & Gordillo (2014; 2015).
+Please refer to the main text for more details.

 ## Requirements / Dependencies
-* Python > 3
+* Python 3
 * numpy
 * scipy
 * sympy